Skip to content

 Greek Series: Cap Sounio and Ancient Korinthos

-This post is part of the so called “Greek Series”, consisting of photographies shot during my backpacking adventure in September 2013.
+This post is part of the so-called “Greek Series,” consisting of photographs from my backpacking adventure in September 2013.
 You’ll find a basic introduction to the series here.

-In contrast to the last few I feel as this one needs some background information.
-Basically the first batch of pictures was shot at Cap Sounio and the second one a day later at Ancient Corintho (Archea Korinthos), with some road shots in between.
-They were the first two stops on a marvelous and mind expanding road trip, which began in Athens and led us through the most terrific and beautiful places within the former centre of the civilized world.
-The place of many myths and historic beginnings (shout out to the Olympic Games!).
-As much as I love good legends and factual history the format I chose for this blog isn’t really fitting for either of them.
-But what is important, especially with temples which can sometimes look a like a lot, is to provide a basic context for an understanding of the photographed objects / places and a little bit of history maybe.
+In contrast to the last few, I feel this one needs some background information.
+The first batch of pictures was shot at Cap Sounio, and the second one was fired a day later at Ancient Corinth (Archea Korinthos), with some road shots in between.
+They were the first two stops on a marvelous and mind-expanding road trip, which began in Athens and led us through the most terrific and beautiful places within the former center of the civilized world.
+The location of many myths and historic beginnings (shout out to the Olympic Games!).
+As much as I love good legends and factual history, the format I chose for this blog isn’t fitting.
+But what is essential, especially with temples, which can sometimes look like a lot, is to provide a necessary context to understand the photographed objects/places and maybe a little bit of history.
 Wrapping the package around with some personal anecdotes and route information.
-If you are satisfied with looking at blue skies and old stones feel free to skip the letters..
+Feel free to skip the letters if you are satisfied with looking at blue skies and old stones.

 test